ampas/aces-docs/docs/output-transforms/technical-details/chroma-compression/index.md

 * M - perceived colourfulness
 * h - perceived hue

 The purpose of the Chroma Compression, together with the tonescale, is to create the photographic base look for the transforms.
-Throughout the chroma compression the hue remains constant.
+Throughout the chroma compression lightness and hue remains constant.
+Only the M correlate is compressed.

-The Chroma Compression has the following goals:

-* Provide saturation roll-off in the highlight

-The chroma compression has two main steps:

-* Rescaling of M
-* In-gamut compression of M

-### Rescaling of M
+### Step 1 - Rescaling of M

 After the tonescale has compressed J to the target display peak luminance, the M correlate must also be rescaled or compressed down to the same range.
 This is done by using the $\frac{1}{cz}$ exponent defined in Hellwig2022 model in order maintain the correct M to J ratio.
 Maintaining the correct ratio keeps the chromaticities constant.
 The rescaling method is the following: